People

 Senior Research Associate

-At JBA, Dunn works on several projects, including the Identification and Care of Children With Prenatal Alcohol and Other Drug Exposures: Prevention Strategies; Technical Assistance on Evaluation for Discretionary Grants Programs; and Center for Indigenous Research Collaborations and Learning for Home Visiting.
+At JBA, Dunn works on several projects, including Technical Assistance on Evaluation for Discretionary Grants Programs and Center for Indigenous Research Collaborations and Learning for Home Visiting.
+She also worked on Effects of Prenatal Alcohol and Other Drug Programs on Foster Care Prevention and Rapid Reunification: Lived Experience Views.

 Prior to joining JBA, Dunn was a public health faculty member at Oklahoma State University, where she also supported the American Indian Research Group and Center for Family Resilience.
 She previously led a statewide trauma-informed training consortium.
 She continues to serve on the Oklahoma Indian Child Welfare Act Post Adjudication Review Board.